fedepujol/nvim/README.md

-# NeoVim Config
+# Neovim Config

 Hello there fellow stranger!
-This is my custom config for NeoVim, it has been tested on Linux and Windows.
+This is my custom config for Neovim, it has been tested on Linux and Windows.

 It provides the following: